 Here are some of my recordings:

-The next four recordings are from my Stanford senior recital on April 12, 2014.
-Some parts of this recital could have definitely gone better, but I'm also quite happy with many aspects of my performance.
+I gave my undergraduate senior recital on April 12, 2014.
+Here are the live audio recordings.
 If you're going to listen to one thing here, I think the Debussy probably came out the best.

 - Mozart: Sonata in B-Flat, K 281 (m4a for Mov.
 1, Mov.
 2, Mov.
 3)